EmmaTheFemma/StockInvestWeb/src/blog/2022-04-02-citycon-stock-analysis.md

 <br>
 <p>
-    I believe it's harder to say how much, let's say, an education will be worth, and easier to say how much a car is worth (and you can cash in on it soon).
+    I believe it's harder to say how much, let's say, an education will be worth, and easier to say how much a car is worth (and you can cash in on it sooner).
 </p>

 <div class="text-centered">